Delta Tau Delta Founders House

 Delta Tau Delta Founders House is a historic home associated with Bethany College, at Bethany, Brooke County, West Virginia.
+It was listed on the National Register of Historic Places in 1979.

-It was built in the early 1850s, and is a two-story, five bay Greek Revival-style dwelling.
-It is "L"-shaped and constructed of brick on a limestone foundation.
+It was built in the early 1850s, and is a two-story, five-bay Greek Revival-style dwelling.
+It is L-shaped and constructed of brick on a limestone foundation.
 The Delta Tau Delta fraternity was founded here in 1858–1859.

-It was listed on the National Register of Historic Places in 1979.